Roman Holiday-1953

 Grade: A

-The film is adapted from the well-known Greek legend of Orpheus and Eurydice, now set in Rio de Janeiro during the festive celebration of Carnaval.
+The film is adapted from the well-known Greek legend of Orpheus and Eurydice.
+It is now set in Rio de Janeiro during the festive celebration of Carnaval.

-Containing a cast of almost all black actors and providing a look at life on the streets of Brazil, Black Orpheus is vivacious and filled with lively songs and dances.
+Black Orpheus, starring almost all black actors and providing a look at life on the streets of Brazil, is vibrant and filled with lively songs and dances.

-The setting is key to the film as the beauty and merriment are mixed with loss and tragedy- loads of exterior shots of Rio de Janeiro flesh out the film with many shots high atop a hill in a quaint village where all of the characters live-and most in very close proximity to each other.
+The setting is key to the film as the beauty and merriment are mixed with loss and tragedy- loads of exterior shots of Rio de Janeiro flesh out with many shots high atop a hill in a quaint village where all of the characters live most in very close proximity to each other.

-Many of the actors, certainly lead Breno Mello and Marpessa Dawn, are non-actors, cast undoubtedly because of their gorgeous, authentic looks, but surprisingly both are phenomenal in their roles and perfectly cast.
+Many of the actors, lead Breno Mello and Marpessa Dawn, are non-actors, cast undoubtedly because of their gorgeous, authentic looks.
+Still, surprisingly, both are phenomenal in their roles and perfectly cast.

-Wholesome Eurydice (Dawn) arrives in the city of Rio de Janeiro by way of a trolley driven by Orpheus (Mello), intent on visiting her cousin, Serafina.
+Wholesome Eurydice (Dawn) arrives in Rio de Janeiro by trolley driven by Orpheus (Mello), intent on visiting her cousin, Serafina.
 There is an instant attraction between the young man and the woman as he provides directions to her cousin’s village, which is also his.

-Orpheus, however, is engaged to be married to his possessive and demanding fiance, Mira, though he is less than enthused about the impending marriage and would rather fix his guitar than buy Mira an engagement ring.
+Orpheus, however, is engaged to be married to his possessive and demanding fiance, Mira.
+He is less enthused about the impending marriage and would rather fix his guitar than buy Mira an engagement ring.

 As the Carnival festivities get underway, Orpheus and Eurydice give in to their mutual attraction and dance the night away while subsequently trying to avoid the wrath of Mira and avoid a mysterious costumed man who has been stalking Eurydice since she escaped her village and fled to Rio.

-The tragic conclusion culminating in a wonderful chase scene in Orpheus’s trolley station is fantastic.
-The morbid ending is unsurprising based on the legendary Greek tale and the Romeo and Juliet comparisons but is still heartbreaking and difficult to experience, most notably the final scene atop a cliff.
+The tragic conclusion, culminating in an incredible chase scene in Orpheus’s trolley station, is fantastic.
+The morbid ending, based on the legendary Greek tale, is unsurprising.
+However, the Romeo and Juliet comparisons are still heartbreaking and challenging to experience, most notably the final scene atop a cliff.

-As the lovelorn couple topples down a hill together at the hands of another central character, the scene is shocking and difficult to watch.
-Intertwined in each other’s arms, the scene is also gorgeous and a confirmation of true love and artistic beauty.
+The scene is shocking and brutal as the lovelorn couple topples down a hill together at the hands of another central character.
+However, as they are intertwined in each other’s arms, the scene is also gorgeous and a confirmation of true love and artistic beauty.

-Particularly, the almost non-stop musical score created by Luiz Bonfa and Antonio Carlos Jobim is to die for and an enormous part of what makes the film so engaging and entertaining.
+The almost nonstop musical score created by Luiz Bonfa and Antonio Carlos Jobim is to die for and is an enormous part of what makes the film so engaging and entertaining.

-Perfectly capturing the spirit of a jovial, cultural, environment, Black Orpheus spins an interesting, heartbreaking tale of love amid a musical.
+Perfectly capturing the spirit of a jovial, cultural environment, Black Orpheus (1959) spins a riveting, heartbreaking tale of love amid a musical.

-Tragedy, art, true love, romance, and death are all elements captured in this wonderful film.
+Tragedy, art, true love, romance, and death are all elements captured in this excellent film.

 Oscar Nominations: 1 win-Best Foreign Language Film (won)